 Keep your smile feeling and functioning at its absolute best with restorative dentistry.
 From simple procedures like dental fillings, to more complex solutions like dental prosthetics and root canal therapy, restorative dentistry aims to revitalize decayed or damaged teeth.
 With our comprehensive restorative care, you can take back your overall oral health so you can eat, laugh, and smile with confidence.

 Cavities are one of the most common oral diseases, so it's imperative we tackle them as soon as they begin to compromise the health and wellness of your teeth.
 When left untreated, they can cause serious discomfort and may require more invasive procedures to alleviate.
-Thanks to fillings, your dentist can halt the progression of tooth decay in a single visit.
+Thanks to fillings, your dentist in Bankers Hill can halt the progression of tooth decay in a single visit.
 By stopping by for your regular 6-month cleaning and checkup, you can prevent new cavities from forming in the first place.

 If you're dealing with cracked or damaged, dental crowns can restore your smile!
 Crowns are tooth-shaped "caps" that protect your tooth's natural root and revitalize the function of your bite.
 If you've received a root canal or dental implant, a crown can also be used to bring back the health of your tooth.
 Since dental crowns can be made from many materials, they are ideal for a variety of restorative and cosmetic applications, so you can smile with confidence.